Saxophone: In jazz and popular music

-Some ensembles such as the World Saxophone Quartet use the soprano-alto-tenor-baritone (SATB) format of the classical saxophone quartet for jazz.
+Some ensembles such as the World Saxophone Quartet use the soprano–alto–tenor–baritone (SATB) format of the classical saxophone quartet for jazz.
 In the 1990s, World Saxophone Quartet founder Hamiet Bluiett formed the quartet Baritone Nation (four baritones).

 The "jump swing" bands of the 1940s gave rise to rhythm and blues, featuring horn sections and exuberant, strong-toned, heavily rhythmic styles of saxophone playing with a melodic sense based on blues tonalities.
 Illinois Jacquet, Sam Butera, Arnett Cobb, and Jimmy Forrest were major influences on R&B tenor styles and Louis Jordan, Eddie "Cleanhead" Vinson, Earl Bostic, and Bull Moose Jackson were major influences on alto.
 The R&B saxophone players influenced later genres including rock and roll, ska, soul, and funk.
-Horn section work continued with Johnny Otis and Ray Charles featuring horn sections and the Memphis Horns, the Phenix Horns, and Tower of Power achieving distinction for their section playing.
-Horn sections were added to the Chicago and West Coast blues bands of Lowell Fulson, T-Bone Walker, B.B.
-King, and Guitar Slim.
-Rock and soul fusion bands such as Chicago, The Electric Flag, and Blood, Sweat, and Tears featured horn sections.
+Horn section work continued with Johnny Otis and Ray Charles featuring horn sections, and the Memphis Horns, the Phenix Horns, and Tower of Power, achieving distinction for their section playing.
+Horn sections were added to the Chicago and West Coast blues bands of Lowell Fulson, T-Bone Walker, B. B. King, and Guitar Slim.
+Rock and soul fusion bands such as Chicago, The Electric Flag, and Blood, Sweat & Tears featured horn sections.
 Bobby Keys and Clarence Clemons became influential rock and roll saxophone stylists.
-Junior Walker, King Curtis and Maceo Parker became influential soul and funk saxophone stylists, influencing the more technical jazz-fusion sounds of Michael Brecker and Bob Mintzer and pop-jazz players such as Candy Dulfer.
+Junior Walker, King Curtis, and Maceo Parker became influential soul and funk saxophone stylists, influencing the more technical jazz fusion sounds of Michael Brecker and Bob Mintzer and pop-jazz players such as Candy Dulfer.